15 Best Scopes for 300 Blackout in 2024 | (Ranked by a Marine)

 Magnification: 6-24x 50mm

 My Review: This is a pretty great little scope to have for medium ranges.
-It has no incredibly amazing features but it is relatively durable and will provide good consistency in the 100-200 yard range.
-This is the lowest scope on the Talos line, which is known for its high-end scopes but this scope performs just as good at a lower price if you are shooting for fun.
+It has no incredibly amazing features but it is relatively durable and will provide good consistency in the 100-200-yard range.
+This is the lowest score on the Talos line, which is known for its high-end scopes but this scope performs just as well at a lower price if you are shooting for fun.

 Key Features: